justjam2013/homebridge-virtual-accessories/README.md

 If you are installing Virtual Accessories For Homebridge in the Homebridge Docker image, you will need to add the following lines to `config/startup.sh`:

 ```
-npm uninstall @justjam2013/raw-socket
-npm install @justjam2013/raw-socket
+npm rebuild @justjam2013/raw-socket --update-binary
 ```

-This will ensure that if the version of Node.js is updated in the Docker image, the platform-native library `raw-socket` will also be updated after the container starts up.
+This will rebuild the library every time the container is restarted, but it ensures that if the version of Node.js is updated in the Docker image, the platform-native library `raw-socket` will also be updated after the container starts up.

 ### MacOS